praveenpankaj/HumanActivityRecognition/README.md

 This repository contains the notebooks that were used to train the models which are added on the conference paper titled "Handwashing Action Detection System for an Autonomous Social Robot" presented at IEEE TENCON 2022.

 # Data
-Original data of handwashing experiments from: https://github.com/Realtime-Action-Recognition/Realtime-Action-Recognition
+## Original data of handwashing experiments
+The original data is available here: https://github.com/Realtime-Action-Recognition/Realtime-Action-Recognition

-# Modified handwashing experiments data with 6 steps
+## Modified handwashing experiments data with 6 steps
 Pranav et al., October 13, 2022, "Six steps of hand washing dataset with segmentation maps", IEEE Dataport, doi: https://dx.doi.org/10.21227/ghr9-y726

 # Model Architecture with Channel and Spatial Attention